 - ESIL needs to consider the ‘internationalisation’ of the Society and look for ways to work with international law experts not just from Europe but from all over the world.

 All members are invited to support the Society by becoming Lifetime Members.The new Lifetime Membership status offers members the opportunity to support the Society with a contribution of at least 5,000 Euros.
 This pledge of 5,000 Euros or more may be paid in installments over a period of up to 3 years.
-This commitment will enable the Society to continue to develop new activities in furtherance of its mandate to contribute to the rule of law in international relations and to promote the study of international law.
+This commitment will enable the Society to continue developing new activities in furtherance of its mandate to contribute to the rule of law in international relations and to promote the study of international law.

 All ESIL Lifetime Members are recognized by the European Society of International Law and the European Journal of International Law.

 If you wish to become a Lifetime Member, please send a letter of intent to Luis Hinojosa (former ESIL President).